tegridydev/python-OSINT-notebook/website/docs/01-introduction.md

 # Introduction & Scope

-Welcome to the **Python-OSINT-Handbook**, your comprehensive, up-to-date reference for performing **passive** Open-Source Intelligence (OSINT) using Python in 2025.
+Welcome to the **Python-OSINT-Notebook**, your comprehensive, up-to-date reference for performing **passive** Open-Source Intelligence (OSINT) using Python in 2025.
 Whether you’re a security researcher, threat analyst, journalist, or hobbyist, this guide will help you:

 - Discover valuable publicly available data without triggering alerts or violating terms of service
 - Leverage a curated selection of Python libraries, tools, and workflows